BIIFSweden/CoregistrationMultiplexed/coregistration_qupath/README.md

 To install the Warpy extension in QuPath, download it from [here](https://github.com/BIOP/qupath-extension-warpy/releases/download/0.2.6/qupath-extension-warpy-0.2.6.zip) and drag and drop the extracted JAR-files from the archive onto the QuPath window.
 If you have an older version of the extension installed since earlier, you can go to `Extensions->Installed extensions` in the menu in QuPath, select `Open extensions directory`, and remove the `qupath-extension-warpy-*.jar` file for the older version.

 ## Using the Image Combiner Warpy extension

 Start by creating a new project in QuPath, and add the images (OME-TIFF files) that should be co-registered to the project.
-In this tutorial, we are going to use the DAPI channels from three different image modalities (DNA, RNA, and protein) for the registration, to find the two transform matrices to align the RNA and protein images against the DNA images.
+In this example, we are going to use the DAPI channels from three different image modalities (DNA, RNA, and protein) for the registration, to find the two transform matrices to align the RNA and protein images against the DNA images.
 Here is the single-channel `dna_dapi.ome.tif` that will be used as the reference DAPI image for the registration:

 ![Screenshot](images/screenshot_new_project.png?raw=true)